twallet/habitus/docs/RAILWAY_DEPLOYMENT_PLAN.md

 **Note:** We'll create the PostgreSQL database service in Railway in Step 3.1 when we set up the project. **Important:** Railway does NOT automatically link the database to your web service.
 You will need to:

 - Create the PostgreSQL service (Step 3.1)
-- Manually link it to your web service (Step 3.1.1) to make `DATABASE_URL` available
+- Manually link PostgreSQL variables to your web service (Step 3.1.1)
-- Copy or reference the `DATABASE_URL` from the database service to your web service
+- Construct `DATABASE_URL` from individual PostgreSQL variables (Step 3.3)

 **You can skip this step for now** - We'll do it in Step 3.1 when creating the Railway project.**STOP HERE** - You can proceed to Phase 2 (Code Updates) or wait until Step 3.1 to set up the database.---